JeffPaine/nhd_search/README.md

 ## Status

-Beta / work in progress.
+Alpha / work in progress.
 Only flowlines (streams, rivers, etc.) supported at this time.